icann/OCTO-TE-labs/DNS 02a - Dig.md

 ## Unintended consequences

-Challenge: Try to dig for the SOA record of Switzerland (.ch).
+Challenge 1: Try to dig for the SOA record of Switzerland (.ch).

 Your result should look something like:
 ```